zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver09.md

 1. Find all hostnames for all the name servers used for the domain using [Method 2](../Methods.md#method-2-obtain-name-servers-from-parent) and [Method 3](../Methods.md#method-3-obtain-name-servers-from-child)
-2. Different queries for the same FQDN with mixed cases (e.g. Www.iETF.oRG, www.ietf.org, WWW.IETF.ORG) are sent to each of the name server found in step 1.
+2. Send a query with the input string in a mixed case (e.g. wWW.iETF.oRG) to each of the name server found in step 1.
-3. Verify that all queries in step 2 return exact results.
+3. If the "answer" flag is greater than 0, remember the "answer" section, else remember the status flag.
+4. Send another query with an alternative mixed case (e.g. Www.Ietf.Org) to each of the name server found in step 1.
+5. If the "answer" flag is greater than 0, remember the "answer" section, else remember the status flag.
+6. Compare the results remembered in step3 and step5.
-4. If all the results in step 3 are not same, the test case fails.
+7. If the results in step 6 are not equal, the test case fails.

 ### Outcome(s)
 The test case passes only if the results of all queries are exactly the same.